MonoGame/docs.monogame.github.io/articles/tutorials/04_working_with_textures/index.md

 description: In this chapter, we'll compare loading a texture from file versus pre-processing it using the content pipeline and how to render the textures as visuals in your game.
 ---

-Textures are images that you use in your game to represent the visual graphics.
-To use them, you need to either create the texture in code or load an existing one from a file and then draw the texture using the `SpriteBatch`.
+Textures are images that are used in your game to represent the visual graphics.
+To use them, you need to either create the texture in code or load them from an existing file before rendering them using the `SpriteBatch`.

 ## Loading a Texture